 In July 1921 the USS Wheaton and USS Somme returned 7,264 dead Americans to Pier 4 in Hoboken.
 General John J. Pershing and 5,000 family members were at the docks for a solemn ceremony for the war dead that were removed from French cemeteries.
 The three Doughboys were among the repatriated remains and they received honors.Private Hay’s remains were re-interred in his Iowa hometown.
 The cemetery itself, previously known as West Lawn Cemetery, was renamed Merle Hay Memorial Cemetery.
 Corporal Gresham’s remains were returned to Evansville and buried in Locust Hill Cemetery.
 A cenotaph dedicated to Corporal Gresham stands in Indianapolis on the American Legion Mall.
 On July 16, 1921, Private Enright was reburied with military honors in St. Mary Catholic Cemetery in Lawrenceville, Pennsylvania.
 A wreath from General Pershing was laid upon his grave.

-Ten years after the Armistice, the veterans of the Sixteenth Infantry honored the three Doughboys at the headquarters of First Army at Fort Jay, Governors Island.
+Ten years after the Armistice, the veterans of the Sixteenth Infantry honored the three Doughboys at the headquarters of the 1st Division at Fort Jay, Governors Island.
 The charming, tree-lined road that stretches from Castle Williams northeast along Regimental Row and Colonels Row Green is Hay Road.
 Gresham Road disappeared in 2014 when Liggett Terrace was constructed; however, the plaque and honor remains in place.
 The road along the southeast edge of the smaller development zone is Enright Road.
 The historical marker is currently in storage with the Trust For Governors Island.

 For more stories about the war, pre-order World War I New York: A Guide to the City’s Enduring Ties to the Great War (Globe Pequot Press), by Kevin C. Fitzpatrick, coming March 1, 2017.